nickzoic/nick.zoic.org/art/web-assembly-on-esp32-with-wasm-wamr/index.md

   - esp32
   - www
 title: 'Web Assembly (WASM) on ESP32 with WAMR'
+summary: porting WAMR to run WebAssembly on an $5 ESP32 CPU
 ---

 I happened to notice the recent release of